An ordering for the strength of functional dependence

-To relate the concordance order and the conditional convex order, we consider, for simplicity, bivariate random vectors \((V,U)\) and \((V',U')\) with marginals that are uniform on \((0,1).\) This corresponds to the setting of bivariate copulas.
-Using the notation \(\eta_{V|U}^v(t) = P(V\leq v\mid U=t)\) in \eqref{desetay} and disintegration, the concordance order can be characterized by
+To relate the concordance order and the conditional convex order, let us consider for the moment bivariate random vectors \((V,U)\) and \((V',U')\) with \(U(0,1)\) marginals.
+Then we are in the setting of bivariate copulas.
+Using the notation \(\eta_{V|U}^v(t) = P(V\leq v\mid U=t)\) in \eqref{desetay} and disintegration, we observe that the concordance order can be characterized by

 The conditional convex order has a similar representation due to its characterization via the Schur order in Theorem \ref{thecharSchur}.
 The integrand now consists of the decreasing rearrangements of \(\eta_{V|U}^v\) and \(\eta_{V'|U'}^v\,,\) respectively, i.e.,